mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

      console.log(i + ' ' +  j);
   }

-//This cryptic piece of code iterates a
+// This cryptic piece of code iterates a
-//two dimensional array
+// two dimensional array
-//We don't have proofs this will be useful
+// We don't have proofs this will be useful
-//In real contexts
+// In real contexts
 ```

 ## Right